- Ground floor bedroom

 Over two floors.
 Two bedrooms: 1 x ground floor super king-size double (zip/link can be twin on request), with en-suite bathroom, bath, shower over, basin and WC.
 1 x first floor double with en-suite bathroom with bath, shower over, basin and WC.
 First floor sitting room.
 Ground floor kitchen.
 Dining room.

 Oil central heating with electric fire.
 Electric oven and hob, microwave, fridge, freezer, shared laundry facilities, dishwasher, TV with Freeview, DVD, WiFi, selection of books.
 Fuel and power inc. in rent.
 Cot available.
 Off road parking for 1 car.
 Front patio with seating.
 Rear patio garden with bench.
 Shared garden and BBQ.
+Linen and towels included.
 4 Dogs welcome at £25 per each.
-Pub/ Shop 4.6 miles.
+Pub 4 miles, shop 1 mile.
 Beach 9.5 miles.

 About the location